MaelArcha/MaelArcha/README.md

 <h3> Coding being my passion, on a mission to learn & evolve </h3>
 <p> My name is Hamdi Guelleh, i'm also called mael, i am a ruby programmer. </p>
 <br>
-<p> My intention is to post whenever i can in the community & to one day assist the open source group.  </p>
+<p> Just another programmer, what i like about programming is that you can innovate anything have the freedom for creativity.
+What else can do the same? </p>